 The fellowship program is designed to 1) support research relevant to the Alliance's goal of advancing individualized medicine and 2) creating a pathway for current Illinois graduate students to investigate post-graduation employment opportunities at the Mayo Clinic.

-The fellowship provides two years of support.
+The fellowship provides two years of support, one year funded by Mayo Clinic and the other year funded by Illinois.
 During the fellowship period, fellows must spend at least 12 months in residence at the Mayo Clinic campus in Rochester, Minnesota, where the fellow will work closely with a Mayo Clinic advisor.

-- Applicants must be graduate students currently enrolled in a collaborating department at the University of Illinois at Urbana-Champaign.
+- Applicants must be graduate students currently enrolled at the University of Illinois at Urbana-Champaign.

 - Applicants must propose research projects relevant to the goals of the Mayo Clinic & Illinois Alliance.